- Who We Are

 - We should teach our children both compassion and forgiveness (Matthew 18:21-22).
 We need to view our cooperative as a place where our children can learn to resolve minor conflicts largely by themselves, and where they can learn to practice both compassion and forgiveness.

-- In cases where a conflict pertains to the cooperative as a whole (i.e., if the root of the conflict is a pattern of behavior that is characteristic of the cooperative as a whole), the issue should be brought up to the Board and should be resolved by the Board.
+- In cases where a conflict pertains to the cooperative as a whole (i.e., if the root of the conflict is a pattern of behavior that is characteristic of the cooperative as a whole), the issue should be brought up to the leadership team and should be resolved by them.

 - In cases that are isolated, that do not characterize the cooperative as a whole, and that cannot be resolved by the children themselves, the conflict should be resolved primarily by the parents of the children involved (Matthew 18:15).
 Conflict should be resolved in a non-confrontational way and in private.
 Furthermore, the analysis of the issue should be based on first-hand information rather than on third-party accounts.